 Hence, by using any of the previous techniques we are able to collect the IP addresses of the participants in a large number of torrents.
-This data allows us to study some relevant demographics and BitTorrent performance features.
+This data allows to study some relevant demographics and performance BitTorrent features.
 Next, we briefly describe some of them:

-The distribution of clients per country or ISP: Some studies have applied the described crawling technique to a large number (even millions) of torrents [16].
-Afterward, the IP address of each client is mapped to its country and ISP (e.g., using the MaxMind database [1]).
-From this data we can compute the distribution of BitTorrent users per country and/or ISP.

-Heavy hitters: By doing a cross-torrent inspection we can find those users (IP addresses) present in a large number of torrents [3].
-We call these users heavy hitters.

-BitTorrent traffic: The authors of [7] performed the described crawling technique in a short period of time (90 min) over the most recent 40,000 torrents announced by a BitTorrent portal.
+- The Distribution of clients per country or ISP: Some studies have applied the described crawling technique to a large number (even millions) of torrents [16].
+Afterwards, the IP address of each client is mapped to its country and ISP (e.g., using the MaxMind database [1]).
+From this data we can compute the distribution of BitTorrent users per country and/or ISP. - Heavy Hitters: By doing a cross-torrent inspection we can find those users (IP addresses) being present in a large number of torrents [3].
+We name these users Heavy Hitters. - BitTorrent Traffic: The authors of [7] performed the described crawling technique in a short period of time (90 min) over the most recent 40k torrents announced by a BitTorrent Portal.
 This can be viewed as a snapshot of a portion of the BitTorrent ecosystem.
-By computing the traffic flowing between the BitTorrent clients in the different torrents, the authors estimate the intra-ISP and inter-ISP traffic generated by BitTorrent in a large number of ISPs.

-Peers' arrival rate and session time: If we apply any of the described techniques periodically on a given torrent, we are able to continuously monitor the peers participating in the torrent.
-Therefore for each single user (i.e., IP address)
+By computing the traffic flowing between the BitTorrent clients in the different torrents, the authors estimate the Intra-ISP and Inter-ISP traffic generated by BitTorrent in a large number of ISPs. - Peers' Arrival Rate and Session Time: If we apply any of the described techniques periodically on a given torrent, we are able to continuously monitor the peers participating in the torrent.
+Therefore for each single user (i.e.,

-To perform Microscopic techniques we need to implement different parts of the BitTorrent peer wire protocol.
-Any Microscopic Crawler has to implement the functions to perform the handshaking procedure.
-This is essential to connect to other peers.

-Figure 3.
-BitTorrent tracker crawler basic functionality: The BitTorrent crawler retrieves the .torrent file from a BitTorrent portal and obtains the IP address of the tracker managing the swarm from it.
-Afterward, it sends as many announce started requests as needed until it obtains the IP addresses of all the peers participating in the swarm.

-we can approximately determine the instant in which it joins and leaves the torrent, thus being able to define the session time for each user.
+IP address) we can approximately determine the instant in which it joins and leaves the torrent, thus being able to define the session time for each user.
 Furthermore by looking at the time between the subsequent arrivals of peers we can infer the arrival rate.
-Authors of [9, 13] have performed this analysis on a large number of torrents.
+Authors of [9], [13] have performed this analysis in a large number of torrents.